|1. Principles of Milling|

 An important consideration is that milling can be either performed in dry phase or in wet phase, the equipment used are different.

 Sizing of milling operations is mainly based on experience, and using reference on an existing installation, leveraging suppliers' experience and carrying out tests is strongly advised.
-Some models exists to try to determine the power consumption of the PSD obtained thanks to the mill but they do not appear to be very usable in an industrial environement.
-One point to be remembered is that milling operations are requiring a lot of energy but that only 1-2% of it is used for the size reduction, the main part is lost in friction and heating within the milling machine.
+Some models exists to try to determine the power consumption of the PSD obtained thanks to the mill but they do not appear to be very usable in an industrial environment.
+One point to be remembered is that milling operations are requiring a lot of energy but that only 1-2% of it is used for the size reduction, the main part is lost in friction and heating within the milling machine, thus milling operations should be a particular focus of energy efficiency in order to optimize the cost of production.

 The table below is listing the key milling process equipment that can be found in process industries